usnistgov/RF_Sensor_Test_Harness/README.md

 The username and password are "admin" and "default".
 Enter your file selection in the "Input File Location" text box.
 Select the "Input_From_File" button.

-note:  this test harness accepts binary (.dat) files.
+note:  This test harness accepts binary (.dat) files.
 The files will be converted to national instruments file standard Technical Data Management System (TDMS).